 Announcement of accepted students: 6 September

-At the date of application, you must send your transcript and your letter of intent with a maximum length of 500 words to email@example.com.
+At the date of application, you must send your transcript and your letter of intent (doesn't matter in Turkish or English) with a maximum length of 500 words to email@example.com.

 Students who successfully pass both courses of the Interaction Laboratory are supported with a letter of recommendation by Dr. Yıldız during their application to national or international graduate programs.